Last Updated on

 I had the same questions!
 Why should I learn how to draw if all I want to do is learn graphic design?
 What gives?!

-Illustrator (which is a program you’ll use to design your work) doesn’t tell you when your shadows are all in the wrong direction or when you have got the proportions all screwed up.
+Illustrator (which is a program you’ll use to design your work) doesn’t tell you when your shadows are all in the wrong direction or when you have got the proportions all messed up.

 And Illustrator also doesn’t tell you when you are trying to draw a face and the eyes are half the size they should be.
 But this book does.
 It helps you through it all.

 I can’t tell you enough how important it is to learn how to draw first before you teach yourself any graphic design.

 Step 2: Learn Graphic Design Theory

 If you want to become a graphic designer you’re going to need to learn some of the boring stuff before jumping into the fun stuff.

 Just because you are teaching yourself doesn’t mean you get to skip out on everything that’s is boring!

 Knowing what types of fonts and colors go together and what doesn’t go together is going to help your designs immensely.